Ella-Berman/Notes-App/README.md

 Skills: React, Node.js, PostgreSQL, Prisma

+Built app from scratch.
 Implemented functionality to display, add, edit, and delete notes using React.
 Linked note data to a PostgreSQL database using Prisma.

 To run app locally: